michaellyu/vue-generator/README.md

 Vue Generator
 =============

-Code generator for the Vue project.
+Initial router and components for the Vue project.

 ### Installation